sarweiler/a2k6-cart/README.md

 The PCB fits in a standard Atari 2600 game cartridge case ([tested with a Starmaster case](images/pcb-case.jpg)).
 In my tests, the EPROM *with* a socket unfortunately was just a bit too thick, so if you plan to put the PCB in a case, I think the EPROM must be soldered to the PCB.

-On the PCB, the side with the square pattern (the side with the EPROM) is the "label" side, and must face towards the back of the console when inserting it.
+On the PCB, the side with the square pattern (the side with the EPROM) is the "label" side and must face towards the back of the console when inserting it.

 [![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)](http://www.wtfpl.net)